sgluis/sgluis/README.md

 ## About Me
 - 📲 Im currently studying Ténico de Desarrollo de Apliaciones Multiplataforma in UAX
 - 🎥 I like to explore new technologies and develop software solutions and quick hacks.
-- ✏️ I'm on track for learning more about Web3, Microservice Based Architecture, Machine Learning
+- ✏️ I'm always on track for learning new technologies and improve my working skills.
-- 📗 In my free time, I pursue Logo Designing and Blog Writing as hobbies/side hustles.
+- 📗 In my free time, I like to write about cats in my own website🐱 <a href="https://entrebigotes.es/" target="_blank">Entrebigotes</a>
 - 🧑‍🏫 How to reach me sgluis.des@gmail.com
 - 💻 Visit my [Portfolio](https://kiran1689.github.io) for more details about me.